cloudeight/style-guidelines/databases/README.md

 It allows us to filter out "deleted" entries to a table in our queries, while also knowing when it was "deleted" and allowing for it to be restored if necessary, think of it as a recycle bin for table rows/entries.

-Obviously this can be adjusted on a per project basis but it is a good starting point and generally what we use for most projects.
+Obviously this can be adjusted on a per project basis but it is a good starting point.

 ## SQL
 Now that we have established naming conventions and structuring of our databases, it would be a good time to follow on from this by reading our SQL style guidelines.
-However, unfortunately this part of our style guidelines is still a work in progress and should hopefully be published soon!
+However, unfortunately this part of our style guidelines is still a work in progress and should hopefully be published soon.